JakobFrh/DS-ML_Final/READYOU.md

 Regarding the A1/A2 classifier, the situation is similar, except that the CamemBERT model for A1 data does not have sufficient accuracy to be implemented.
 Therefore, we prioritize pipeline predictions for A1 over CamemBERT predictions for A1.

 To sum up, we use our extrem values corrector to get A1 and C2 data out of the ABC classification.
-This ABC classification with pipeline and camembert increase the overall accuracy of the model by about a 1%, however it add a lot of computation power and the question : « is it worth it ? » could arise.
-Given the minimal increase in accuracy and high computational cost, we decided to stick with the simple LLM for our Streamlit application.
+This ABC classification with pipeline and camembert increase the overall accuracy of the model by about 1%, however it adds a lot of computation power and the question : « is it worth it ? » in terms of implementation effort could arise.
+Therefore, given the minimal increase in accuracy and high computational cost, we decided to stick with the simple LLM for our Streamlit application.